[ @ or ; as the first character in any line

 ; as the last character in any line

-The semicolon is a reserved character at the end of a line because it indicates the end of a set of split lines.
+•The semicolon is a reserved character at the end of a line because it indicates the end of a set of split lines.

 : as the command separator

-The colon follows any command.
+•The colon follows any command.
 It indicates the end of a command definition and is always followed by the command parameters.

 | or $ or % or %% anywhere in any command line

-The pipe character is used as a separator in situations where separations are necessary, for example to delimit multiple parameters where an alternative delimiter is already in use.
-For example, a command might need to have parameters separated by commas, and one of the parameters may consist of multiple values which would have to be separated by pipe characters because the other delimiting characters are already in use or are inappropriate.
+•The pipe character is used as a separator in situations where separations are necessary, for example to delimit multiple parameters where an alternative delimiter is already in use.
+For example, a command might need to have parameters separated by commas, and one of the parameters may consist of multiple values which would have to be separated by pipe characters because the other delimiting characters are already in use or are inappropriate. •The dollar character is used as the Verbatim String Literal character when used in Escaped Strings •The percent character is used in opening and closing pairs to indicate a token that should be replaced with a calculated or retrieved variable value.
+For this reason a single or double percent sign could change the meaning of the command or parameter concerned, so its use is reserved.

 In some cases it may still be possible to use one of the reserved characters.
 For example, the square bracket and semicolon can be used as long as they are not the first character in any line.
 It may be possible to use other characters if the command parameter is surrounded in quotation marks, so for example if you define a path and file name surrounded by quotation marks it will be perfectly possible and indeed necessary to use a colon as a drive separator.